 Sida and the Swedish Ministry of Foreign Affairs

 The major share of our development grants comes from Sida (the Swedish International Development Cooperation Agency) and the Swedish Ministry of Foreign Affairs.
-In 2014 Swedish government sources contributed grants totaling 363 030 TSEK, which constituted 80 per cent of Diakonia’s annual turnover of 450 571 TSEK.
+In 2017, Swedish government sources contributed grants totaling SEK 372 million, which constituted 73 percent of Diakonia’s annual turnover of SEK 506 million.
+About one third came from Sida’s CSO framework appropriation and about two fifths from Swedish embassies.
+Diakonia's framework agreement with Sida Diakonia's reporting to Sida

 Funds are also contributed from other Sida departments; e.g. the units for Humanitarian affairs as well as for Democracy and Human rights, though these funds are normally applied for and managed in close dialogue with Swedish Embassies in Sweden’s bilateral cooperation countries.
-Diakonia has large scale programmes for democracy, governance, social economic justice and human rights funded by the Swedish Embassies in Mozambique, Uganda, Zambia, Kenya, Mali, Burkina Faso, Cambodia, Myanmar, Colombia and Guatemala.
+Diakonia run large scale programmes for gender, democracy, governance, social economic justice, resilience and human rights funded by the Swedish Embassies in the DRC, Mozambique, Uganda, Zambia, Kenya, Zimbabwe, Mali, Burkina Faso, Cambodia, Colombia, Bolivia, and Guatemala.

-We also coordinate humanitarian programs funded by Sida and the Swedish government in Palestine and Myanmar.
+We also coordinate humanitarian programs funded by Sida and the Swedish government in Palestine as well as a regional program on tax justice and local resource mobilization in Africa.

 EuropeAid (DEVCO) and the EU delegations

-In the countries where Diakonia and our partners work, we strive for joint dialogue with the EU delegations about our ongoing projects and future development challenges.
+In the countries where Diakonia and our partners work, we strive for joint dialogue with the EU delegations about ongoing projects, future development challenges, as well as on the CSO roadmaps for the country at hand.

 The EU delegations are part of the European External Action Service (EEAS) and have delegated authority to manage EU’s development cooperation funds; where these funds normally are contributed from different EU instruments and programs.

-Examples of EU instruments where Diakonia receive funds are; the European Instrument for Democracy and Human Rights, the Instrument contributing to Stability And Peace, the European Neighborhood Instrument, the Development Cooperation Instrument (including sub-programs such as CSO-LA, Global Public Goods and Challenges).
+Examples of EU instruments where Diakonia receive and have received funds are; the European Instrument for Democracy and Human Rights, the European Neighbourhood Instrument, the Development Cooperation Instrument (including sub-programs such as the CSO program and Global Public Goods and Challenges).

 New projects are normally applied for through competitive multi-country call for proposals released by EuropeAid (DEVCO) in Brussels, or through in-country calls released by the EU delegations in each country.

-Between 2008 and 2015, Diakonia has implemented and coordinated EU funded projects in all four regions where we work together with local partners (e.g. in Lebanon, Palestine, Bangladesh, Cambodia, Burkina Faso, Kenya, Uganda, Zambia, Somalia, Nicaragua, Honduras, Guatemala, Colombia, Peru and Paraguay).
+Diakonia has implemented and coordinated EU funded projects in all regions where we work together with local partners (e.g. in Europe, Lebanon, Palestine, Bangladesh, Cambodia, Burkina Faso, Kenya, Uganda, Zambia, Somalia, Bolivia, Nicaragua, Honduras, Guatemala, Colombia, Peru, and Paraguay).

 In Burkina Faso, Diakonia coordinates a large donor basket fund for financial support and technical capacity building to local civil society organizations working with gender equality.
-This grant has been implemented and coordinated 2012-2014, and is now implemented for a second phase 2015-2016.
+This grant has been implemented and coordinated in three different periods 2012-2019.

 Swiss Development Cooperation Agency (SDC)

-Diakonia received funding during 2012-2014 (now extended into 2015) from the Swiss Development Cooperation Agency for our work with the International Humanitarian Law Resource Centre (IHRLC)and local partners in Palestine and Israel.
-Diakonia also receives a grant from SDC for our work with the Election preparation and civic education program in Burkina Faso 2015-2017.
+Since 2012, Diakonia has received funding from the Swiss Development Cooperation Agency for our work with the International Humanitarian Law Resource Centre (IHRLC) and local partners in Palestine and Israel.
+Diakonia has also received a grant from SDC for our work with the Election preparation and civic education program (PAPE) in Burkina Faso 2015-2017.

 Swedish Postcode Lottery

-Diakonia receive funding from the Swedish Postcode Lottery through a framework partnership for collaboration with local partners in our program countries, but also through larger special projects released annually where we can apply for funding jointly with other Swedish or international civil society organizations.
-Such special projects have been implemented together with We Effect in Central America and with Save the Children in the Middle East and North Africa.
+Through a base program partnership, Diakonia receives funding from the Swedish Postcode Lottery for collaboration with local partners in our program countries, but also through larger special projects calls where we can apply for funding jointly with other Swedish or international civil society organizations.
+Such special projects have been won and implemented in Myanmar, and together with We Effect in Central America, with Save the Children in the Middle East and North Africa, and with ECPAT in Thailand.

 Swedish Radiohjälpen (Världens Barn, Music Aid, Emergency Aid)

-Diakonia takes part in the annual TV based campaign arranged by Radiohjälpen for “Världens Barn” (Children of the World), from which Diakonia receives frame funding for support to our local partners work in relation to rights of children and youth around the world.
+Diakonia takes part in the annual TV-based campaign arranged by Radiohjälpen for “Världens Barn” (Children of the World), from which Diakonia receives funding for support to our local partners work in relation to the rights of the Child and for youth around the world.

-We can also apply for project support from “Musikhjälpen” (Music Aid), though usually this support is more short-term and where the thematic area of work from Musikhjälpen tends to change from year to year.
+We can also apply for project support from “Musikhjälpen” (Music Aid), although this support is more short-term (18-24 months), and where the thematic area of work tends to change from year to year.

-When emergencies strike in our partner countries, Diakonia can also apply for emergency support from Radiohjälpen, normally around 1,0 MSEK.
+When emergencies strike in our partner countries, Diakonia can also apply for emergency support from Radiohjälpen, normally around SEK 1,0 million.

 The Norwegian Association of Disabled (NAD)

-The Norwegian Association of Disabled is a non-governmental organization and donor working to ensure the respect and fulfilment of the rights of disabled people.
-This long-term donor and partner organization supports Diakonia’s and our local partners’ rights-based work with community based rehabilitation in Palestine.
+The Norwegian Association of Disabled is a non-governmental organization and Diakonia partner working to ensure the respect and fulfillment of the rights of disabled people.
+This long-term partner organization supports and collaborates with Diakonia in strengthening our local partners’ rights-based work with community based rehabilitation in Palestine.

 ACT Alliance (Action by Churches Together)

-Being a member of the international ACT Alliance, Diakonia has received funding and can appeal for future funding under the ACT appeal instrument for humanitarian emergencies.
-So far, Diakonia has participated and received funding from ACT sister organizations and other donors in emergency appeals for Burkina Faso and Somalia.
-We have also channeled funding to our European sister organizations for other emergencies in Africa and Asia.
+Being a member of the international ACT Alliance, Diakonia has received funding and can appeal for future funds under the ACT appeal instrument for humanitarian emergencies.
+So far, Diakonia has participated and received funding from ACT sister organizations and other donors in emergency appeals for Burkina Faso, Somalia, Myanmar, and Bangladesh.
+We have also channeled funding to ACT sister organizations for other emergencies in Africa and Asia.

 Previous institutional donors: